-Representing clients in court also appeals to the sense of commitment that he and partner Damon Ellis made in 2004, when they created their Charleston law firm: To provide caring and professional representation to people who have been injured due to the negligence of others.
+Representing clients in court also appeals to the sense of commitment that he and partner Damon Ellis made in 2004, when they created the firm that is now Mani Ellis & Layne, PLLC: To provide caring and professional representation to people who have been injured due to the negligence of others.

 "I really like helping people," he says, "and it's gratifying when you can make an actual impact in their lives."

-A West Virginia native, Mani received his undergraduate degree from West Virginia University in 1997 and his law degree from therein 2001.
-He launched his career working in a medical malpractice defense firm.
-He quickly realized he wanted to represent individuals instead of corporations.
-He joined a general-practice firm where he met Ellis, and the two made plans to launch their own firm.
+A native West Virginian, Jon Mani grew up living and attending school in West Virginia and spending his summers in Canton, Ohio, where his entire family is from.
+He received his undergraduate degree from West Virginia University in 1997 and his law degree from the same school in 2001.
+He launched his career working in a medical malpractice defense firm, but quickly realized he wanted to represent individuals instead of corporations.
+He joined a general-practice firm where he met Damon Ellis, and the two made plans to launch their own firm.

 "We wanted a law firm that had a personal feel to it and a lot of community involvement," he says.